Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 (TFA, No. 30)

-Thus, the lullaby in its sound structure constantly repeats the usual sound commands for calming down, which, naturally, enhances the effect of lulling to sleep.
+Thus, the lullaby song in its sound structure constantly repeats ordinary sound commands for calming, which, naturally, enhances the effect of soporific.

-If we are talking about the soporific function of a lullaby, then we must say that all elements of the genre structure, and not just phonetics and poetics, perform this function.
-So far, we have not considered the content aspect of a lullaby in the context of the sleep function.
-At the same time, in addition to rhythmic and phonetic devices, we must note another characteristic feature in the genre, associated with the function of lulling to sleep.
-Both in the minds of the addressee and in the minds of the performer, as a result of the performance of a lullaby, a feeling of extraordinary semantic, situational, spatial "comfort" is created, which also supports the function of lulling to sleep.
-Let us consider this phenomenon on the basis of the motive and formula fund of a lullaby.
+If we are talking about the soporific function of a lullaby, then we must say that all elements of the structure of the genre, and not just phonetics and poetics, carry out this function.
+So far we have not considered the content aspect of the lullaby in the context of the function of soporific.
+At the same time, in addition to rhythmic and phonetic techniques, we should note another characteristic feature in the genre associated with the function of soporific.
+Both in the consciousness of the addressee and in the consciousness of the performer, as a result of the performance of a lullaby, a feeling of extraordinary semantic, situational, spatial “comfort” is created, which also supports the function of soporific.
+Let us consider this phenomenon on the basis of the motivic and formulaic fund of the lullaby.

-First, it should be noted motif of summoning the appeaser, which is quite varied in a lullaby.
-A variety of characters are called to calmers (Divine and mythological, people and animals).
-Sedators carry out their function due to different methods of lulling to sleep:
+Firstly, it should be noted motive for calling the pacifier, which is quite varied in lullaby.
+A variety of characters (Divine and mythological, people and animals) are called upon to act as pacifiers.
+Sedatives perform their function through various methods of euthanasia:

-4. Sound-calming ("The ghouls began to coo, // Our Kolya began to fall asleep"; "And the gates creak-creak // Our Tanya sleeps-sleeps");
+4. Sound calming (“The ghouls began to coo, // Our Kolya began to fall asleep”; “And the gate creaked, creaked // Our Tanya slept and slept”);

 Thus, everyone rushes to calm down and at the same time the name of the person being put to sleep is specified.
-Moreover, different methods of euthanasia are used.
-There are formulas for censuring and punishing the calmer for calming others, in such cases he is again turned to the addressee, for example:
+Moreover, different euthanasia techniques are used.
+There are formulas for censure and punishment of the pacifier for calming others; in such cases he is again addressed to the addressee, for example:

 She beat the cat